+- We may make other changes once the year has started that affect drugs you are taking.
+For example, we based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - We will tell you at least 30 days before we make these changes, or tell you about the change and cover an additional 30-day fill of the drug you are taking.

-- o For these changes, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should work with your prescriber to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking. - O You or your prescriber can ask us to make an exception and continue to cover the drug for you.
-For information on how to ask for an exception, see Chapter 9.
+If we make any of these changes to any of the drugs you are taking, talk with your prescriber about the options that would work best for you, including changing to a different drug to treat your condition, or requesting a coverage decision to satisfy any new restrictions on the drug you are taking.
+You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you have been taking.
+For more information on how to ask for a coverage decision, including an exception, see Chapter 9.

-Changes to the "Drug List" that do not affect you during this plan year
+Changes to the Drug List that do not affect you during the current plan year

-We may make certain changes to the "Drug List" that are not described above.
+We may make certain changes to the Drug List that are not described above.
 In these cases, the change will not apply to you if you are taking the drug when the change is made; however, these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.